Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 ## Character Development Insights and Mapping

+### Monitoring and Updates
+- Regularly review character arcs for consistency and emotional depth.
+- Document any changes in character relationships and motivations.
+- Ensure alignment with the overall narrative and thematic elements.

 ## Character Arc Evolution Log
 - **Isabella Torres**:
   - Initial Motivation: Advocate for AI rights and integration.